Not Fit to Fly Certificate - Unable to Fly Medical Letter

 Unwell child or dependent

 Each case is assessed on its clinical merits.
-The letter will not contain exaggerated claims — it reflects an honest assessment of the information and evidence provided.
+The letter will not contain exaggerated claims.
+It reflects an honest assessment of the information and evidence provided.
+The CAA publishes guidance on medical fitness to fly, and airlines may have additional restrictions for specific conditions.

 Important: Refunds Are Not Guaranteed